 How much does a spa day in Napa Valley cost?

-Downtown day spa treatments typically run $100–$175 for a 60-minute massage or facial.
-Resort spa experiences often start around $150–$200 per person for a single treatment, with full-day packages ranging from $300 to $500+.
-Calistoga mud bath experiences at Indian Springs start around $100–$130 per person and vary by package.
+Downtown day spa treatments typically run $100 to $175 for a 60-minute massage or facial.
+Resort spa experiences often start around $150 to $200 per person for a single treatment, with full-day packages ranging from $300 to $500 or more.
+A classic mud bath at Indian Springs in Calistoga runs around $170 per person for a 60-minute treatment, and pricier package options are available.

 When is the best time to book a Napa spa appointment?

-Book at least one to two weeks ahead for weekend visits, and further in advance during harvest season (September–October) and holiday weekends.
+Book at least one to two weeks ahead for weekend visits, and further out during harvest season (September through October) and holiday weekends.
 Midweek appointments are much easier to get same-week, and some spas offer lower pricing Monday through Thursday.
 Our guide to the best time to visit Napa Valley goes deeper on seasonal planning.

 Are there any budget-friendly spa options in Napa?

 Greenhaus European Day Spa offers solid value relative to resort alternatives.
 Lumin No-Tox tends to run competitive boutique pricing.
-If you’re traveling on a tighter budget, consider pairing a single-treatment day spa appointment with free activities in the area—our guide to cheap and free things to do in Napa Valley has plenty of ideas to round out your day.
+If you’re traveling on a tighter budget, consider pairing a single-treatment day spa appointment with free activities in the area; our guide to free and cheap things to do in Napa Valley has plenty of ideas to round out your day.

 What treatments are Napa Valley spas known for?